espindola/cthulhu/README.md

 lambda returns.

 If the value is not yet available, we have a problem.
-Assume the lambda returns a `double'.
+Assume the lambda returns a `double`.
 In this case `future::then` must return a `future<double>`, but that type cannot encode all the possible ways the current `this` future value might become available.
 For example, if the `int` is being read from a file, the file descriptor must be